postcss/postcss-bem-linter/README.md

 **Default mode**:

-* Only allow selectors that *begin* with a selector sequence matching the defined convention.
+* Only allow selectors that *begin* with a selector sequence matching the defined convention (ignoring sequences are combinators).
 * Only allow custom-property names that *begin* with the defined `ComponentName`.
 * The `:root` selector can only contain custom-properties.
 * The `:root` cannot be combined with other selectors.